gaehlerm/SoftwareEngineering/README.md

 ## Sprints

-In Agile, the whole project is split up into pieces of one- or two-weeks, called sprints.
-During each sprint, there is a sprint planning, some time for implementing the features and a sprint presentation meeting in the end where the outcomet of the sprint is being discussed.
+In Agile, the whole project is split up into pieces of one to four weeks, called sprints.
+During each sprint, there is a sprint planning, some time for implementing the features and a sprint presentation meeting in the end where the outcome of the sprint is being discussed.
 This structure results in regular feedback how the project is progressing.
 It allows the project manager to extrapolate the current progress and make rough a estimate on how long it will take until the next mile stone.
-This (bi)weekly progress can also be used as a monitoring tool how well the development team is doing.
+This progress can also be used as a monitoring tool how well the development team is doing.

 The first meeting of a spring is the sprint planning.
 It takes the whole team to discuss the tickets and which ones to scope into the sprint.
 The sprint planning for a two-week sprint may take a half a day.